microsoft/prose/documentation/extraction-text/intro.md

 Clients may use these two APIs directly, or combine them to extract nested/hierarchical data (*i.e*, tree) from documents.
 Below are several real usages of **Extraction.Text**.

-## Operations Management Suite (OMS) Custom Fields, Custom Logs
+## Operations Management Suite (OMS)

-[**Custom Fields**](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-custom-fields) allows users to create a new *custom* field based on an existing field in the log. **Custom Fields** uses the **Extraction.Text.Region** API because each cell in the new field is a substring of a cell in the existing field.
+The [**Custom Fields**](https://docs.microsoft.com/en-us/azure/log-analytics/log-analytics-custom-fields) feature in OMS allows users to create a new *custom* field based on an existing field in the log. **Custom Fields** uses the **Extraction.Text.Region** API because each cell in the new field is a substring of a cell in the existing field.

 Users highlight a text in one cell of the source field that they want to create a new field with.